 - One overall winner will receive a $5,000 cash prize.

-- The overall winner and category winners in each category will be featured in the Made in Alberta Awards coverage in Avenue‘s September-October 2023 print issue.
+- The overall winner and category winners in each category will be featured in the Made in Alberta Awards coverage in Avenue‘s September/October 2024 print issue.
 Additionally, the winners and up to five runners-up in each category will be featured on social media and the Made in Alberta Awards website.

 - Every single eligible entrant will be featured on the Made in Alberta Awards website for the Readers’ Choice Award.
 The winner of the Readers’ Choice Award will be determined by an online voting process.
-Last year, more than 4,000 readers voted.
+In 2023, more than 5,000 readers voted.

 - The judging panel, including editors of Avenue, will review all entries, so you guarantee that your product is seen by experts in your field and the editors of Alberta’s largest lifestyle publication.